hallonstedt/esphome-ecodan-heatpump/README.md

 1. Open **ESPHome** from **Settings / Add-ons**.
 Click **OPEN WEB UI**
 2. Click the **three dots** in the bottom right corner of your device and select **Install**
 3. Select **Wirelessly** and the YAML code will pull the latest git repository code and install.
 Note that there is no confirmation requested, It'll start installing immediately.
-4. Check **Settings / Devices / ESPHome / Heatpump** for any sensor name updates so your defined numnbers, sensors and climate entotoes still work.
+4. Check **Settings / Devices / ESPHome / Heatpump** for any sensor name updates so your defined numnbers, sensors and climate entities still work.

 ## Cookbook
 ### Set room temperature from a remote sensor